CodingAya/Computational_Drug_Discovery/README.md

 ## Dataset
 The dataset used in this project is the ChEMBL dataset.
 ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity, and genomic data to aid the translation of genomic information into effective new drugs.
-It is compiled from more than 88,000 documents, 1.6 million assays, and the data spans 15,000 targets and 2,000 cells, and 45,000 indications.
-[Data as of August 3, 2023; ChEMBL version 33](https://www.ebi.ac.uk/chembl/)
+It is compiled from more than 88,000 documents, 1.6 million assays, and the data spans 15,000 targets and 2,000 cells, and 45,000 indications. [[Data as of August 3, 2023; ChEMBL version 33.]](https://www.ebi.ac.uk/chembl/)

 ## Goal: